fastmcp-me/agent-twitter-client-mcp/docs/DEVELOPER_GUIDE.md

 - Conversation history management
 - Citations for information sources

+> **Important**: Grok functionality requires [agent-twitter-client v0.0.19](https://github.com/elizaOS/agent-twitter-client/releases/tag/0.0.19) or higher.
+The current package uses v0.0.18 for basic functionality, but you'll need to upgrade to v0.0.19 to use Grok features.

 The implementation directly interfaces with Twitter's internal Grok API endpoints, handling authentication, conversation creation, and response parsing.
 It supports both new conversations and continuing existing ones via conversation IDs.

 #### Grok Implementation Details